jjpaaske/BIS15W2020_jpaaske/Lab 4/lab4_hw.md

 ## [1] "factor"
 ##
 ## $year
-## [1] "character"
+## [1] "numeric"
 ##
 ## $catch
 ## [1] "numeric"
 ```
-I already changed those values to numerics earlier on in the homework.
+I already changed the values of catch to numerics earlier on in the homework.

 11. Based on the ASFIS_spcode, how many distinct taxa were caught as part of these data?